galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 # Whole-genome sequencing data

 In the previous section, we see how to analyze amplicon data to extract the community structure.
 Such information can also be extracted from whole-genome sequencing (WGS) metagenomic data.

 In WGS data, full genomes of the micro-organisms in the environment are sequenced (not only the 16S or 18S).
 We can then have access to the rRNA (only a small part of the genomes), but also to the genes of the micro-organisms.
 Using this information, we can try to answer to questions "What are the micro-organisms doing?" in addition to the question "What micro-organisms are present?".

-## Importing the data

-The dataset is different from the previous one because we have now WGS dataset.

-This dataset comes from a sample of Anguil soil, as previously.
-But here the total DNA was obtained from all bulk samples and sequenced with 454 GS FLX Titanium.
-The original data are available at EBI Metagenomics under run number [SRR606833](https://www.ebi.ac.uk/metagenomics/projects/SRP016633/samples/SRS372421/runs/SRR606833/results/versions/2.0).
-We prepare the data for you (as described in the full tutorial about WGS metagenomics data).

-> ### :pencil2: Hands-on: Data upload
->
-> 1. Import the FASTQ file from [Zenodo]() or from the data library (in "Analyses of metagenomics data" the "..." file)
->
->    As default, Galaxy takes the link as name, so rename them.
->
-{: .hands_on}

 ## Extraction of taxonomic information